MicrosoftDocs/patterns-practices/patterns-practices/reference/delegatecommand-methods-mspp-commands.md

 Raises <a href="https://msdn.microsoft.com/library/microsoft.practices.prism.commands.delegatecommandbase.canexecutechanged">CanExecuteChanged</a> on the UI thread so every command invoker can requery to check if the command can execute.
 <div>
 <h2 id="remarks">Remarks</h2>
-<span id="remarksToggle"></span>Note that this will trigger the execution of <a href="https://msdn.microsoft.com/library/microsoft.practices.prism.commands.delegatecommandbase.canexecute(system.object)">CanExecute(Object)</a> once for each invoker.
+Note that this will trigger the execution of <a href="https://msdn.microsoft.com/library/microsoft.practices.prism.commands.delegatecommandbase.canexecute(system.object)">CanExecute(Object)</a> once for each invoker.
 </div>
 </div>
 (Inherited from <a href="https://msdn.microsoft.com/library/microsoft.practices.prism.commands.delegatecommandbase">DelegateCommandBase</a>.)</td>